 A nation prepared for a natural hazard is a nation resilient.
 Unfortunately, no community, family or business is immune to disaster.
 The expansion of communities into previously undeveloped areas, especially in coastal waterfront areas, has increased over the last several decades.
 As a means of reducing the increased risk associated with building in high-hazard areas, the Federal Emergency Management Agency (FEMA), as administrator of the National Flood Insurance Program (NFIP) has established minimum floodplain management standards that coastal communities who voluntarily participate in the NFIP must adopt for developing more safely in Special Flood Hazard Areas (SFHAs)—also known as the 1-percent annual chance flood area.

 What You Should Know and Why

-Under Risk Mapping, Assessment, and Planning (Risk MAP), FEMA works with scientists and engineers from other Federal agencies, State, regional, community, Indian Tribal, non-profit, nongovernmental, and private-sector partners to determine the flood risk for properties along the populated U.S. coastline.
+Under Risk Mapping, Assessment and Planning (Risk MAP), FEMA works with scientists and engineers from other federal agencies, state, regional, community, tribal, non-profit, nongovernmental and private-sector partners to determine the flood risk for properties along the populated U.S. coastline.
 If you live along the coast, your community may have recently received or may soon receive an updated Flood Insurance Rate Map (FIRM).
 Refer to the Coastal Flood Risk Process page for additional information.

-To find out the progress of your community’s coastal mapping project, please visit the Risk MAP Progress Website through the Risk MAP webpage.
-This website offers an interactive map that allows users to zoom in, locate their community, and click to learn about the project status (i.e. time frame for their preliminary and effective maps).
+To find out the progress of your community’s coastal mapping project, please visit the Risk MAP Progress Website through Risk MAP.
+This website offers an interactive map that allows users to zoom in, locate their community and click to learn about the project status (i.e. time frame for their preliminary and effective maps).
 To use this website, you may be required to download a browser plug-in.
 For additional information on the flood risk study process, refer to the Coastal Flood Risk Study Process page.